-- 1. Documents may be served on a person by post, in accordance with paragraph 2, by e-EFTACourt, in accordance with paragraph 3, or by any other technical means of communication, in accordance with paragraphs 4 and 5. - 2.
+- 1. Documents may be served on a person by post, in accordance with paragraph 2, or by telefax or any other technical means of communication, in accordance with paragraphs 3 to 5.
+Where a document is to be served on an interested person, service is effected on the day on which the interested person concerned has been notified by post or by telefax or by any other technical means of communication that the document is available at the Court. - 2.
 Where these Rules require that a document be served on a person, the Registrar shall ensure that service is effected at that person's address for service either by the dispatch of a copy of the document by registered post with a form for acknowledgement of receipt or by personal delivery of the copy against a receipt.
 The Registrar shall prepare and certify the copies of documents to be served, save where the parties themselves supply the copies in accordance with Article 54(3). - 3.
+Where the addressee has agreed that service is to be effected on him by telefax or any other technical means of communication, any procedural document, including a judgment or order of the Court, may be served by the transmission of a copy of the document by such means. - 4.
+Where, for technical reasons or on account of the nature or length of the document, such transmission is impossible or impracticable, the document shall be served, if the addressee has not specified an address for service, at his address in accordance with the procedures laid down in paragraph 2 of this Article.
+The addressee shall be so informed by telefax or any other technical means of communication.
+Service shall then be deemed to have been effected on the addressee by registered post on the 10th day following the lodging of the registered letter at the post office of the place in which the Court has its seat, unless it is shown by the acknowledgement of receipt that the letter was received on a different date or the addressee informs the Registrar, within three weeks of being informed by telefax or any other technical means of communication, that the document to be served has not reached him. - 5.
 The Court may, by decision, determine the criteria for a pleading to be served by electronic or other technical means.
-That decision shall be published in the EEA Section of and the EEA Supplement to the Official Journal of the European Union, and shall be included in Annex I to these Rules. - 4.
-Where the addressee has agreed that service is to be effected on him by any other technical means of communication, any procedural document, including a judgment or order of the Court, may be served by the transmission of a copy of the document by such means.
-Where a document is to be served on a person by such technical means, service is effected on the day on which the Court transmitted the document to the person concerned via the agreed technical means. - 5.
-Where, for technical reasons or on account of the nature or size of the document, service of the document in accordance with paragraph 4 is impossible or impracticable, the document shall be served, if the addressee has not specified an address for service, at his address in accordance with the procedures laid down in paragraph 2 of this Article.
-The addressee shall be so informed by technical means of communication.
-Service shall then be deemed to have been effected on the addressee by registered post on the 10th day following the lodging of the registered letter at the post office of the place in which the Court has its seat, unless it is shown by the acknowledgement of receipt that the letter was received on a different date or the addressee informs the Registrar, within three weeks of being informed by technical means of communication, that the document to be served has not reached him.
+That decision shall be published in the EEA Section of and the EEA Supplement to the Official Journal of the European Union, and shall be included in Annex I to these Rules.